RonaldTinashe/Morabaraba.Core/README.md

     * Rows
     * Columns
     * Diagonals
-* They form lines where three of them have the same kind of connection.
+* They form lines where three of them have the same kind of connection
     * For example, A1 Row A2 Row A3
 * Each junction may be either empty or occupied by a cow
 * A cow can be placed onto or removed from a junction